flatironinstitute/CryoLike/docs/source/usage/imageSettings.rst

 onto a 2D plane.
 These could be set manually, but in current actual usage they are computed automatically from the `viewing distance`.
 [TODO: Give the exact formula?]

+The `resolution_factor` determines the maximum frequency up to which the computations will be performed. `resolution_factor=1` goes up to Nqst, [TODO: Explain]

 Note that, since each Template is the 2D projection from a specific angle, the number of viewing angles should match the number